Is it half empty, or half full? Both, man! Quit being such a mind slave. Drink more water.

 It’s hardly uncommon an issue, but as creatives, it can be a hindrance unique to our process… unless it’s not.

-money’s a very useful idea and a concept so integrated across cultures and constructs that we can’t simply ignore it, or hope to win the lottery (which, if you have no respect for money, isn’t a good thing at all).
+A perspective for you to consider: money’s a very practical idea, and a concept integrated across cultures and social constructs.
+We can’t simply ignore it or hope to win the lottery (which, if you have no respect for money, isn’t a good thing at all).

 Until we replace our reliance on fiat currency with a more holistic, beneficent energy, store of value or form of trade — or get rid of it altogether — we need to smooth the wrinkles out so we can enjoy more of what life has to offer… now.